jgbakke/MongoAI-Documentation/README.md

 # Tutorial

 ## Getting Started
 Clone this repository and save the MongoAI.unitypackage to your computer.
+Note that this package contains all example assets and code.
+If you only need MongoAI and do not care about example projects, you should instead use MongoAI_Development_Package.unitypackage.

 Import the Package in Unity.